Vladimir Krutov

-Vladimir Yevgenyevich Krutov (Владимир Евгеньевич Крутов; 1 June 1960 – 6 June 2012), nicknamed "The Tank", was a Soviet ice hockey forward.
+Vladimir Yevgenyevich Krutov (Владимир Евгеньевич Крутов; 1 June 1960 – 6 June 2012), nicknamed "The Tank", was a Russian professional ice hockey forward.
 Together with Igor Larionov and Sergei Makarov, he was part of the famed KLM Line.
-He is considered one of the best hockey wingers of the 1980s.
+He is considered one of the best ice hockey wingers of the 1980s.

-For the Soviet Union national team, Krutov won the 1981 Canada Cup, two golds (1984, 1988) and one silver (1980) in the Olympics, and five golds (1981, 1982, 1983, 1986, 1989), one silver (1987), and one bronze (1985) in the World Championships.
+An instrumental part of the Soviet Union national team in the 1980s, Krutov won the 1981 Canada Cup, two gold medals (1984, 1988) and one silver (1980) at the Olympics, and five golds (1981, 1982, 1983, 1986, 1989), one silver (1987) and one bronze (1985) in the World Championships.
+He was the scoring leader at the 1987 World Championships.

 On the club level, Krutov played for CSKA Moscow from 1978 to 1989.
 He was one of the first Soviet players to make the jump to the NHL, doing so with the Vancouver Canucks in 1989.
-However, Krutov did not have a successful season, battling homesickness and weight problems.
+However, Krutov did not have a successful season, battling homesickness and weight problems, which provoked the derisive nickname of "Vlad the Inhaler".

-Krutov left the NHL after his lone season in North America and played for several clubs in the Swiss and the Swedish leagues before retiring to move into coaching.
+Krutov left the NHL after his lone season in North America and played for several clubs in the Swiss and Swedish leagues before retiring to move into coaching.
 His son Alexei Krutov is a former hockey player who played professionally from 1999 to 2017.

-In 2010, he was inducted into the International Ice Hockey Federation Hall of Fame.
+In 2010, he was inducted into the IIHF Hall of Fame.

-Krutov died in a hospital in Moscow on 6 June 2012, of internal bleeding and liver failure, just five days after his 52nd birthday.
+Krutov died of internal bleeding and liver failure in a hospital in Moscow on 6 June 2012, just five days after his 52nd birthday.